facile-it/moka/README.md

 }
 ```

-You can rely on the original implementation to be accessible (in the example below, PHPUnit's):
+You can rely on the original mock object implementation to be accessible (in the example below, PHPUnit's):

 ```php
 $this->mock(BarInterface::class)